 Hello and welcome to a new week

-I told them I’d love to show people how M&S homewares could be combined with vintage and found objects that you already own to produce eclectic, contemporary shefies.
+Recently, I suggested a challenge to @marksandspencerhomepr – to show people how M&S homewares could be combined with vintage and found objects that you already own to produce eclectic, contemporary shefies.

 Mixing old with new is one of the suggestions in my book Shelfie and I think that it’s not only a stylish thing to do but it’s also eco-friendly: why buy everything new when old still has a lot to offer?
 How about you?
 Are you up for the ‘old and new’ challenge?

 - Blue drip reactive tall vase and blue medium geometric embossed vase gifted by M&S.